-Accessing the archive documents
+Accessing DATAH documents

 Please note that these are all private archive which families have agreed to let us digitize for the purpose of research.
 Many documents deal with sensitive and private matters and use of these documents should be done with an ethical concern for document holders.

-Further, it is expected that due recognition of both the source “”Private collection of” and the archive “Digital archive of Tamil agrarian history” will be given if the documents consulted come to be used in public presentations and publications.
+Further, it is expected that due recognition of both the original owner of the documents(“Private collection of”), of our project “Digital Archive of Tamil Agrarian History (DATAH)” be given if the documents consulted come to be used in public presentations and publications.